AdobeDocs/campaign-web.en/help/v8/audience/add-audience.md

 badge: label="Alpha" type="Positive"
 ---

-# Select an audience {#add-audience}
+# Select an existing audience {#add-audience}

 >[!CONTEXTUALHELP]
 >id="acw_deliveries_email_audience_select"
 >title="Select an existing audience"
 >abstract="The audiences are defined in the Adobe Campaign v8 Console.
 If you have an Adobe Experience Platform integration available, you should be able to see Platform defined audiences too."

 This section explains how to select an existing audience, when defining the target population of an email delivery.

-If you want to create a new audience, refer to this [section](segment-builder.md).
+You can also:

+* Create a new audience.
+[Learn more](segment-builder.md)
+* Import an audience from a file.
+[Learn more](import-audience.md)
+* Use an Adobe Experience Platform audience.
+[Learn more](aep-audience.md).

+To select an existing audience for your message, follow the steps below:

 1. From the **Audience** section of the delivery creation assistant, click the **[!UICONTROL Select audience]** button.